MRezaNasirloo/Slick/slick-template/README.md

 ### Slick Template

-This module contains some Android Studio for generating Presenter, View Interface and View classes for you.
+This module contains an Android Studio template for generating Presenter, View Interface and View classes for you.

 It contains only the Conductor Controller's template for the time being.